 If you already have an architect and a builder picked out, it may be worth consulting with them before you purchase the land.
 They might have some insight and preferences that you would’ve never thought of.
 It’s not a bad idea to get a civil engineer involved as well to make sure you crossed all your t’s and dotted all your i’s.
 You can find local professionals like these in our service directory.
 You should remember during this process that obtaining a land loan is different than obtaining a mortgage for a house.
 To find out more about this take a look at our post explaining how to obtain financing for a land purchase.

 If you address all the appropriate issues and are willing to practice some patience during the due diligence process, it’s almost impossible for you to make a bad investment.
-To double-check yourself, take our land buyer checklist with you pointing out 20 questions you need to ask before buying land.
-The amount of land available in the United States is decreasing every day as structures are going up in the form of houses, offices, and recreation projects, so get it while you still can.
+If you considering making a land purchase, check out our step-by-step guide on how to buy land and to double-check yourself, take our land buyer checklist with you pointing out 20 questions you need to ask before buying land.
+The amount of land available in the United States is decreasing every day as structures are going up in the form of houses, offices, and recreation projects, so don't wait any longer.
+Buy land near you while you still can.